Welcome to Amsterdam!

 Amsterdam is very easy to reach by plane, train, car or even boat.
-The award-winning Amsterdam Airport Schiphol is centrally located and flies to 323 destinations.
-From Amsterdam, high-speed rail services connect Amsterdam to Paris, London, Berlin and Brussels, and the Port of Amsterdam ranks fourth in Europe.
+The award-winning Schiphol international airport is centrally located and offers flights to 323 destinations.
+From Amsterdam, high-speed rail services connect to Paris, London, Berlin and Brussels, and the Port of Amsterdam is the third biggest cruise port in Europe.
 Here's a selection of up-to-date information and useful tips to make your journey as easy as possible, no matter which mode of transportation you choose.

 Getting to the RAI convention centre